pocketgems/dynamodb/docs/dynamodb.md

 ### Schema Enforcement
 A model's schema (i.e., the structure of its data) is enforced by this library — _NOT_ the underlying database!
 DynamoDB, like most NoSQL databases, is effectively schemaless (except for the key).
-This means each item may theoretically contain completely different data.
-This normally won't be the case because `db.Model` enforces a consistent schema on items in a table.
+This means each row may theoretically contain completely different data.
+This normally won't be the case because `db.Model` enforces a consistent schema on rows in a table.

 However, it's important to understand that this schema is _only_ enforced by `db.Model` and not the underlying database.
 This means **changing the model does not change any underlying data** in the database.
-For example, if we make a previously optional field required, old items which omitted the value will still be missing the value.
+For example, if we make a previously optional field required, old rows which omitted the value will still be missing the value.

 The schema is checked as follows: